Facts

+Disabilities in children arise either due to birth defects or accidents in the later years of life.
+These defects hinder the way in which multiple body parts and systems work.
+Nursing care for children with disabilities focuses on detailed health assessment as a primary factor.
 Right from asking the parents about the diagnosis to coordinating with health professionals involved in the treatment plan, everything is important.
 When dealing with disabled children, parents are the best resources for information.
 This is why parent education is considered crucial if a child has been diagnosed with a new condition.
+If caring for disabled children interests you as an option for nursing in Canada, keep reading to know more about them.

-- Nutritional Considerations: The number of children who are facing chronic illnesses and disabilities is increasing with each passing day.
+The number of children who are facing chronic illnesses and disabilities is increasing with each passing day.
 There are many reasons for this increase.
 Many of these conditions need high-quality medical interventions so that malnutrition or other eating disorders can be prevented.

 - Make sure that the child is positioned correctly.
 It is always preferred the child is in a sitting position.